-APPA and E&I Work Together to Address Facility Procurement Needs by Maggie Kinnaman APPA Fellow, and Mary Sue Goldwater
+APPA and E&I Work Together to Address Facility Procurement Needs

 The more things change, the more they stay the same.
-It's been about one year since our initial article discussing the results of a 2008 survey conducted jointly by APPA and E&I Cooperative Purchasing - the nation's largest higher-education purchasing consortium - and the subsequent work of the E&I Facilities Strategy Team, Back then we discussed the many ways APPA and E&I members were working to effectively contribute to the financial security of the institutions we serve.
+It's been about one year since our initial article discussing the results of a 2008 survey conducted jointly by APPA and E&I Cooperative Purchasing - the nation's largest higher-education purchasing consortium - and the subsequent work of the E&I Facilities Strategy Team.
+Back then we discussed the many ways APPA and E&I members were working to effectively contribute to the financial security of the institutions we serve.
 And while we still find ourselves battling a persistent economic recession, the Facilities Strategy Team has made great strides over the last twelve months.
 But first, a quick update.